telecomsxchange/tcxc-php-samples/README.md

 TCXC Voice API benefits for DEVELOPERS:

-- [x] Empower voice communications to your web forms, mobile apps, website.
-- [x] Step by step web and video tutorials for your developers
+- [x] Build Route Testing tools
 - [x] Choose the carrier that will terminate your application to phone calls
 - [x] Choose best quality and switch back and forth between them easily
-- [x] Integrate voice communications to your custom CRM or Sales force or Helpdesk
+- [x] Integrate TelecomsXChange  to your custom CRM or Sales force or Helpdesk
 - [x] Up to 50% cost savings on outbound calls compared to twilio and nexmo , PLIVO ...

 Youtube Video turoial to use this API can be watched here: https://youtu.be/zpAZauQk2oc